5kuby/Juggler/README.md

 positional arguments:
-  words            Comma separated words filename         Name of the output file
+  words            Comma separated words

+  filename         Name of the output file

 optional arguments:
-  -h, --help      show this help message and exit
+  -h, --help:      show this help message and exit

-  -p, --password   Do only character substitution
+  -p, --password:   Do only character substitution

-  -y, --years      Do character substitution and year append
+  -y, --years:      Do character substitution and year append

-  -s, --separator  Do character substitution, years append and insert a separator between years and words
+  -s, --separator:  Do character substitution, years append and insert a separator between years and words